-Legal Aspects of Supervising a Non-Credentialed Teacher Candidate a.
-Curriculum b.
-Grades
+Legal Aspects of Supervising a Non-Credentialed Teacher Candidate

 In a traditional student teaching situation, your mentor teacher is legally responsible for what happens in the classroom.
 They cannot leave you alone when they are absent and must reserve a substitute teacher to be present.
 Thus, your Mentor Teacher has been instructed to work closely with the you on the following: